-7.1 DEFINITION OF PERSONAS
+6.1.
+DEFINITION OF PERSONAS

-We had already mentioned in Chapter 2 that to have a successful UCD, the main characters that have to be taken into consideration are the users themselves: users are splitted into categories, each has a profile with its own characteristics.
+We had already mentioned in Chapter 2 that to have a successful UCD, the main characters that have to be taken into consideration are the users themselves: users are split into categories, each has a profile with its own characteristics.
 In UCD, defining user personas helps in designing User Interface.

-Personas are fictional characters that represents different types of user that might use a site or a product.
-They have a name, relevant characteristics- such as a role, activities, behaviours, and attitudes- and a goal, which is the problem that has to be addressed.
+Personas are fictional characters that represent different types of users that might use a site or a product.
+They have a name, relevant characteristics - such as a role, activities, behaviours, and attitudes - and a goal, which is the problem that has to be addressed.

-The following personas have been conceived for the purpose of identifying the functional requirements that will be implemented into the SOMEDI platform.
-We have considered the roles that we identified in D1.2: ANON = unregistereg user; AUTH = registered user; and ADMIN=platform administrator.
+The following personas have been conceived for the purpose of identifying the functional requirements that will be implemented into the SoMeDi platform.
+We have considered the roles that we identified in D1.2: ANON = unregistered user; AUTH = registered user; AUTH_A = registered user Applicant type; AUTH_C = registered user Company type and ADMIN=platform administrator.

-Name Details Goals John 39 years old married, 3 kids Math teacher at college Unregistered user of SOMEDI.
+Name Details Goals

+39 years old married, 3 kids Math teacher at college Unregistered user of SoMeDi.
 Hobbies: Internet, Books, running Helping people in finding all kind of opportunities in different fields

+John
-Name Details Goals Andrew 21 years old single student Registered user of SOMEDI.
-Hobbies: Books, travelling Wants to explore as many places as possible Wants to earn his own money while he is still at University Wants to get a good job after he graduates

-Name Details Goals Maria 43 years old married, 1 kid marketing manager Registered user of SOMEDI Hobbies: Family, dancing, watching movies Build awareness Generate leads for the sale team Improve planning process
+Name Details Goals Andrew 21 years old single student Registered user of SoMeDi.
+Hobbies: Books, travelling Wants to explore as many places as possible Wants to earn his own money while he is still at University Wants to get a good job after he graduates marke ars old d, 1 kid ting manager Build awareness Generate leads for the sale Hobbie ered user of SoMeDi es: Family, dancing, ng movies team Improve planning process

-Name Details Goals 25 years old married, no kids, a dog works as Application Manager in IT department Manage user accounts of SOMEDI platform Configure scenarios Registered user of SOMEDI Hobbies: Cooking healthy food.
-Alice ride bicycle, playing guitar
+Name Details Goals Alice 25 years old married, no kids, a dog works as Application Manager in IT department Registered user of SoMeDi Hobbies: Cooking healthy food, ride bicycle, playing guitar Manage user accounts of SoMeDiplatform Configure scenarios

-7.2 USER STORIES
+6.2.
+USER STORIES